Back to top

 If you have an artificial tree, make sure you reuse it for as many years as possible to get full use out of it, as they are made from materials that can’t be recycled!
 If you need a new one, look for a second hand one or one made from recyclable or degradable materials.

 If you prefer a real tree, choose one that is grown locally to you in the UK.
-You could also consider renting a tree which will be re-potted after Christmas for use again the next year.
+You could also consider renting a tree which will be re-potted after Christmas for use again the following year.

 In the UK every year, around 7 million Christmas trees end up in landfill, generating 100,000 tonnes of greenhouse gases!
 Instead of throwing them away, a fun and sustainable idea is to donate your tree to a local dune planting activity to regenerate dune environments!